JeroenWeener/Libertas/README.md

 # Libertas
 This repository contains Python implementations of Libertas [[1]](https://www.link-to-paper.nl) and ZN [[2]](https://link.springer.com/chapter/10.1007/978-3-319-46298-1_18).

-Libertas is a novel dynamic symmetric searchable encryption scheme in the single-user environment that is backward-private and allows for wildcard queries.
+Libertas is a novel construction for creating dynamic symmetric searchable encryption schemes in the single-user environment that are backward-private and allow for wildcard queries.

 ## Installation
 ```bash